Canon 1D X Mark III vs 1Ds Mark II

 The Canon EOS-1D X Mark III has a native sensitivity range from ISO 100 to ISO 102400, which can be extended to ISO 50-819200.
 The corresponding ISO settings for the Canon EOS-1Ds Mark II are ISO 100 to ISO 1600, with the possibility to increase the ISO range to 50-3200.

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-Of the two cameras under review, the 1DX Mark III has a notably higher overall DXO score than the 1Ds Mark II (overall score 9 points higher), which gives it an advantage in terms of imaging quality.
-This advantage is based on 0.099999999999998 bits higher color depth, 2.1 EV in additional dynamic range, and 0.7 stops in additional low light sensitivity.
+Of the two cameras under review, the 1DX Mark III provides substantially higher image quality than the 1Ds Mark II, with an overall score that is 17 points higher.
+This advantage is based on 0.9 bits higher color depth, 3.2 EV in additional dynamic range, and 1.1 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.